Comparing Two Proxy Methods for Causal Identification: Proximal Causal Learning via Bridge Equations

 \section{Proximal Causal Learning via Bridge Equations}

-We now present the assumptions of the proximal causal learning approach via bridge equations, introduced by \citet{miao2018identifying} as a framework for addressing hidden confounding using confounder proxies, which enables recovery of the counterfactual distribution via the adjustment formula. \citet{ghassami24causal} develop analogous assumptions leveraging proxies of a hidden mediator in the absence of hidden confounder proxies, enabling identification causal effects via the frontdoor adjustment formula in Equation~\ref{eq:frontdoor}.
+We now present the assumptions of the proximal causal learning approach via bridge equations, introduced by \citet{miao2018identifying} as a framework for addressing hidden confounding using confounder proxies, recovering the counterfactual distribution via the standard adjustment formula. \citet{ghassami24causal} develop analogous assumptions leveraging proxies of a hidden mediator, enabling identification via the frontdoor adjustment formula in Equation~\ref{eq:frontdoor}, Appendix~\ref{app:frontdoor}.

-If confounders \(C\) between treatment \(A\) and outcome \(Y\) are unobserved, the counterfactual distribution \(f_{Y(a)}(y)\), and consequently average causal effects, are not identifiable without further assumptions.
+If variables \(C\) creating treatment-outcome confounding in Figure~\ref{fig:1} are unobserved, the counterfactual distribution \(f_{Y(a)}(y)\), and average causal effects, are not identifiable without further assumptions.

-Consider proxies \( Z \) and \( W \) for an unmeasured confounder (now denoted \( U \)), as illustrated in the causal graphical model in Figure~\ref{fig:2}.
-Note had \( U \) been observed, the adjustment formula would yield the identifying expression: